History of Iceland: Commonwealth (930–1262)

 In 930, the ruling chiefs established an assembly called the Alþingi (Althing).
-The parliament convened each summer at Þingvellir, where representative chieftains (Goðorðsmenn or Goðar) amended laws, settled disputes and appointed juries to judge lawsuits.
+The parliament convened each summer at Þingvellir, where chieftains (Goðorðsmenn or Goðar) amended laws, settled disputes and appointed juries to judge lawsuits.
 Laws were not written down but were instead memorized by an elected Lawspeaker (lǫgsǫgumaðr).
 The Alþingi is sometimes said to be the world's oldest existing parliament.
-Importantly, there was no central executive power, and therefore laws were enforced only by the people.
+Importantly, there was no central executive power, and therefore laws were enforced by the chieftains.
 This gave rise to feuds, which provided the writers of the sagas with plenty of material.

 Iceland enjoyed a mostly uninterrupted period of growth in its commonwealth years.
 Settlements from that era have been found in southwest Greenland and eastern Canada, and sagas such as Saga of Erik the Red and Greenland saga speak of the settlers' exploits.

 Christianisation

 The settlers of Iceland were predominantly pagans and worshiped the Norse gods, among them Odin, Thor, Freyr, and Freyja.
 By the tenth century, political pressure from Europe to convert to Christianity mounted.
 As the end of the first millennium grew near, many prominent Icelanders had accepted the new faith.

+Around 961, Eldgjá, a volcano in Southern Iceland, erupted 7.7 square miles of lava and lifted up huge clouds of sulfuric gas that affected all of Northern Europe and spanned out as far as Northern China.
+It also created rare hazes and multiple food crises in different parts of the world, including that year and many years that followed.
+Early Norse settlers in Iceland followed Paganism; however, after the Eldgjá volcano eruption, many thought of it as an act from God and started to convert to Christianity instead with the help of Alþingi.
+It is also believed they converted to Christianity to maintain peace with their European neighbors and the Catholic church.

 In the year 1000, as a civil war between the religious groups seemed likely, the Alþingi appointed one of the chieftains, Thorgeir Ljosvetningagodi, to decide the issue of religion by arbitration.
 He decided that the country should convert to Christianity as a whole, but that pagans would be allowed to worship privately.

 The first Icelandic bishop, Ísleifur Gissurarson, was consecrated by bishop Adalbert of Hamburg in 1056.